codedepot-ch/test-repo/docs/doc.md

 # Documentation

-This are the docs for the test repo!
+This is the doc for the test repo!